Venue Cymru

 Venue Cymru is a theatre, conference centre and arena in Llandudno, Conwy County Borough, North Wales.
-Formerly known as the Aberconwy Centre and the North Wales Theatre and Conference Centre, it is now a large arts, conference and events venue.
 Venue Cymru has a theatre, conference centre, and arena.

 Victoria Palace

 The site lies at the edge of Ty'n-y-ffrith, the 'house in the sheep pasture'.

 The first theatre at the site was the Victoria Palace, which opened in July 1894.
 It was intended to be a temporary building, and it was designed as a 1,150-seat concert hall for Jules Rivière (then aged 75) and his 42-musician orchestra.
 Rivière had previously performed at the Pier Pavilion before he fell out with the Llandudno Pier Company.
 Victoria Palace attracted eminent visiting soloists including Sir Charles and Lady Hallé who in 1894 gave a piano and violin recital with Rivière's orchestra.

 The Victoria Palace was the first part of a project that would have later seen the construction of a pier.